 A quantitative systematic review will include studies that have numerical data.
 A qualitative systematic review derives data from observation, interviews, or verbal interactions and focuses on the meanings and interpretations of the participants.
 It will include focus groups, interviews, observations and diaries.

 Ask yourself - is your research topic best suited for a systematic review?
 You might find that a systematic review isn't the best study design for your research topic, due to the scope of your question or the body of literature available.
-More information on various review types can be found below.
-Contact your senior librarian for more assistance.

 |Literature Review||Scoping Review||Systematic Review|